Nastel/TNT4J/README.md

 ```

 ### Measurements & Metrics
 TNT4J is not just about logging messages, it is also about measurements and metrics.
-Metrics such as elpased time, CPU, memory, block/wait times as well as user defined metrics.
+Metrics such as elapsed time, CPU, memory, block/wait times as well as user defined metrics.
 TNT4J allows you to answer the state of CPU, memory, user defined metrics at the time of the logged event.
 Below is an example of creating a snapshot (collection of metrics) and relate it to an activity:
 ```java
 // post processing of activity: enrich activity with application metrics